What is volcano boarding?

 Is volcano boarding dangerous?

-Boarding on days of no volcanic activity is relatively safe and similar to regular sandboarding, but injuries are common.
-It goes without saying, but volcanic ashes and rocks are hot and more painful to crash on than regular sand.
-Boarding when a volcano is in activity is highly not recommended as it poses additional risks of being hit by flying molten lava, ash and debris, and inhaling toxic – and potentially lethal – volcanic gases.
+Sandboarding volcanos on days with no volcanic activity is relatively safe, but accidents are not uncommon.
+It goes without saying, but volcanic ashes and rocks are hot and more painful to crash on than soft sand.
+Boarding when a volcano is in activity is not recommended as it poses additional risks of being hit by flying molten lava, ash and debris, and inhaling toxic – and potentially lethal – volcanic gases.
+Injuries from volcano boarding can be very serious and lend you at the hospital.

 Have there been any serious volcano boarding accidents or deaths?